Annotating Web Browsing Agents: From WebArena Traces to Human Evaluation

 Submit and move to the next trace.

-Correct actions move the agent closer to the goal in a reasonable way.
-The agent clicked the right element, navigated to the right page, or entered the correct information.
+Correct actions move the agent toward the goal in a sensible way: it clicked the right element, landed on the right page, or entered the right information.

-Acceptable actions are not the optimal choice but still make progress.
-For example, the agent browses to a category page instead of using the search bar -- slower, but still viable.
+Acceptable actions aren't optimal but still make progress.
+The agent browses to a category page instead of using the search bar, say.
+Slower, but it works.

-Incorrect actions are mistakes: clicking the wrong element, navigating to an irrelevant page, or entering wrong information in a form.
+Incorrect actions are mistakes: the wrong element, an irrelevant page, or wrong text in a form.

-Unnecessary actions do not contribute to the goal: clicking something and then immediately going back, scrolling past the target, or navigating to pages that are not relevant.
+Unnecessary actions don't move the goal forward: clicking something and immediately going back, scrolling past the target, or wandering onto pages that don't matter.

-Potato includes a purpose-built error taxonomy for web agent actions.
+Potato ships an error taxonomy built for web agent actions.
 Here is how to apply each category:

 | Error Type | Description | Example |